sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 }
 ```

-* `function` - The `function` keyword identifies the code that comes after it as a function definition
+* `function` - The `function` keyword identifies the code that comes after it as a function definition.
-* `nameOfFunctionGoesHere` - The name of the function.
-This is how the function will be referred to by other code.
+* `nameOfFunctionGoesHere` - This is the name of the function, and it's how the function will be referred to by other code.
-* `(parameters, go, here)` - Function parameters.
-These are variables that are given to the function when it's called and are available in the body of the function.
+* `(parameters, go, here)` - These are function parameters, which are variables given to the function when it's called.
+They're available throughout the body of the function.
-* `{}` - The body of the function.
-This is the code that will run whenever the function is called.
+* `{}` - This is the body of the function, and it holds the code that will run whenever the function is called.
-* `return` - The return keyword.
-Any expression that follows this word will be what a called function will evaluate to.
+* `return` - Any expression that follows the `return` keyword will be what a called function will evaluate to.

 For example, in our `capitalizeFirstLetter` function: